nodesphere/website/src/content/about.md

 # Semantic Crunching

 Nodesphere uses semantic crunching technology, which reduces data inputs into their atomic semantic nodes.
-Regardless of the data source, the important knowledge is digested into a semantic graph, with appropriate connections between tags, categories, peoples' names, etc.
+Regardless of the data source, the important knowledge is digested into an interconnected graph, with appropriate connections between tags, categories, peoples' names, etc.

 # Plugin Ecosystem